When your car fails its MOT or has a fault that's too expensive to repair and you decide to scrap it, what are the options? We find out.

 Online scrap valuations

-The easiest option for scrapping your car is to use a site such as Car Take Back which offers you quotes based on the best price from local scrapyards.
+The easiest option for scrapping your car is to use a site such as Remove My Car or ScrapCarNetwork, which offer you quotes based on the best price from local scrapyards.

 All you have to do is enter your postcode and the registration number of your car and the site will generate a number of quotes.

-These will vary based on whether you deliver the car or have it picked up but often the difference is not a significant one.
+These may vary based on whether you deliver the car or have it picked up but often the difference is not a significant one.

-For example, for an N-reg Vauxhall in Devon in June 2011 the collection price offered was £100, while driving it to a scrapyard 13 miles away would be £125.
-The price offered by online sites are based on the car being in an accessible location, complete, free from waste, with inflated tyres and keys available.
+The price offered by sites are based on the car being in an accessible location, complete, free from waste, with inflated tyres and keys available.

 Selling car parts